 The Hezhen are also known as the Hezhe, Achas, Fishkin Tatars, Golds, Goldis, Heshes, Nabeis, Nanais, Naniaos, Nanaitsis, Hoshes, Hochits, Khechkis, Natkis, Sushens, Wild Nuchens and Yupibos.
 Related to the Nanai in Russia, they speak an Altaic language and no longer practice the shaman and healing ceremonies the once did.
 The Chinese called them the “Fish Skin Tribe” because their traditional clothes, hats and shoes were made of fish skin.

 Concentrated around the middle course of the Heilongjiang (Amur) River and the along the Songhua and Wusuli (Ussuri) Rivers, the Hezhen mainly live in Tongjiang city, Xilinzi village, Huachuan, Fujin, Fuyuan and Raohe counties in northeast China's Heilongjiang Province.
 Their most compact communities are in the villages of Jiejinkou, Sipai, and Bacha, three Hezhe Autonomous Townships.
 The Hezhen call themselves different names according to the region they inhabit: namely the Nanai, Nabei and Naniao.
 These three names mean "people of this place" in their respective dialects.
 The term Hezhe is the way people living down the Heilongjiang River called them.
 In Siberian Russia they are known as the Nanai. ~ *\

-Hezhen population in China: 0.0004 percent of the total population; 5,354 in 2010 according to the 2010 Chinese census; 4,664 in 2000 according to the 2000 Chinese census; 4,245 in 1990 according to the 1990 Chinese census.
+The Hezhen are the second smallest minority in China out off 55.
+They numbered 5,354 in 2010 and made up 0.0004 percent of the total population of China in 2010 according to the 2010 Chinese census.
+Hezhen population in China in the past: 4,664 in 2000 according to the 2000 Chinese census; 4,245 in 1990 according to the 1990 Chinese census.
+A total of 718 were counted in 1964 and 670 were counted in 1982.
 [Sources: People’s Republic of China censuses, Wikipedia]

 Hezhen and Fish